kyamagu/mexopencv/README.markdown

     addpath('/path/to/mexopencv');
     result = cv.filter2D(img, kern);    % with package name 'cv'
+    import cv.*;
+    result = filter2D(img, kern);       % no need to specify 'cv' after import

 Or, you can add path to matlab/ directory.

     addpath('/path/to/mexopencv/matlab');
     result = filter2D(img, kern);       % no need to specify 'cv'

-You can use the latter syntax with the `import` function in matlab.

-    import cv.*;
-    result = filter2D(img, kern);       % no need to specify 'cv'
+Check a list of functions available by `help` command in matlab.

+    help cv;    % shows list of functions help cv.filter2D; % shows documentation of filter2D

 Developing a new mex function
 =============================